Current Lab Members

 Sarthak Kohli is a first year Master of Science Student in the Health and Rehabilitation sciences program in the Physical Therapy field at Western University.
 Sarthak graduated from Dalhousie University with a Bachelor of Science in Kinesiology.
 His current research project is focused on exploring cortical activation and balance control while reducing fatigue levels for rehabilitation post-stroke.

 Yunyi is a summer research student, who is completing her Honours BA in Kinesiology.
 She will examine motor improvement with functional electrical stimulation (FES) cycling in stroke patients.
 Specifically, her work focuses on the link between aerobic exercise intensity and motor recovery, as well as aerobic minute progression during FES sessions.
 Her non-academic interests include jogging, reading, and exploring new places with friends.

 Justin is a Mater’s student in the Neuroscience program at the University of Western Ontario.
 His Master’s research is focused on investigating the effects of various lower extremity somatosensory stimulation and posture variation on cortical activation using fNIRS in healthy participants to examine naturalistic mobility.
 He completed his Bachelor’s degree at the University of Western Ontario with an Honours Specialization in Kinesiology.
 Outside of the lab, he enjoys travelling, exercising, and spending time with friends and family.

 Emma Wardhaugh - NSERC Undergraduate Summer Research Intern

-Emma Wardhaugh is a summer research student.
-She will be examining the effect of posture and foot somatosensory input on brain activation using fNIRS technology.
-She has completed her undergraduate at Western University with an Honours Specialization in Health Sciences with Biology and will begin studying medicine at Schulich in the fall.
-In her free time, Emma enjoys going to the gym, cooking, and hiking.
+Emma Wardhaugh was a summer research student.
+She examined the effect of posture and foot somatosensory input on brain activation using fNIRS technology.
+She completed her undergraduate at Western University with an Honours Specialization in Health Sciences with Biology and will begin studying medicine at Schulich in Fall 2022.